Hear'Say: 2001–2002: Line-up changes, decline and break-up

 Tabloids began reporting that Kym Marsh, who had gained attention due to her relationship with former EastEnders actor Jack Ryder, had left the band following feuds with bandmate Myleene Klass.
 A representative for Hear'Say denied the reports, stating: "Everybody who is involved with Hear'Say will be sitting down this week to discuss the future.
 Kym Marsh is still with the band."
 However, in January 2002, Kym Marsh announced that she was leaving Hear'Say, later revealing she often fought with Klass and Noel Sullivan.
 Auditions were held to find Marsh's replacement.

 The audition process was televised in segments of This Morning, an ITV daily morning show, mirroring the procedure during which the original members of Hear'Say were chosen.
 Johnny Shentall, husband of Steps singer Lisa Scott-Lee, won the auditions, joining the group on 5 February 2002.
 Controversy erupted when it was found out that Shentall had previously been a member of short-lived pop group Boom! and a back-up dancer for Hear'Say.
-In March 2002, Hear'Say cancelled their planned arena tour to allow Shentall time to "settle in" to the group.
+In March 2002, Hear'Say cancelled their planned arena tour to begin recording their third album and allow Shentall time to "settle in" to the group.

-Hear'Say began recording their third album.
 During the summer of 2002, the group toured the UK radio roadshows circuit, where they were constantly booed and abused by members of the public, with a performance in Brighton being cut short due to the animosity concerned – evidence of the degree of public animosity that had built up.
 During the tour, the group's vehicle was threatened by an apparently armed man at a motorway service area on the M1 motorway in Leicestershire.
 The man, later arrested, claimed to have been playing a prank on the group.
 In August 2002, Hear'Say released their only single with Shentall, entitled "Lovin' Is Easy".
 The track had a new sophisticated feel in an attempt to regenerate interest in the group's music.
 The single became Hear'Say's lowest charting single to date when it peaked at number six.
 Media reports suggested that Polydor Records wanted the single to at least reach the UK Top 5.
 Following the disappointing sales of the single, it was thought that they would be dropped by the label, though no official word came from Polydor.

 Hear'Say split up on 1 October 2002, citing "abuse from the public" as the main reason.
 The group admitted to being a fad that had passed.
 Hear'Say's popularity had been eclipsed by that of Liberty X, a band composed of the five other finalists of Popstars.